ZomkaDEV/usbliter8-fun/work-27.0b4-n104/README.md

 ```

 [BUILD IDEVICERESTORE FROM SOURCE!!!
 BREW DOESN'T HAVE FORMULAS FOR WHAT WE NEED](https://github.com/libimobiledevice/idevicerestore#macos)

+Also drop the binary ldid for macOS arm64 in `tools/`!

 About 20 GB free.
 An RP2350 / Pico 2 running usbliter8.
 All commands run **from this directory**.